Which OBD2 Scanner Should I Buy?

 Professional Diagnostic Scanners

-Professional diagnostic scanners provide similar functionality to the scanners used at your car dealerships.
-These are meant for mechanics that operate auto repair shops.
+Professional diagnostic scanners provide similar functionality to those used at car dealerships.
+They are meant for mechanics who operate auto repair shops.

 If you are a DIYer and can afford a professional diagnostic scanner, you may never need to go to the dealer or mechanic.
-Level 3 diagnostic scanners are expensive, with most of the scanners ranging between $1000 and $3000.
-Level 3 scanners offer bi-directional support and can diagnose all system and control units.
+Level 3 diagnostic scanners are expensive, with most ranging between $1000 and $3000.
+They offer bidirectional support and can diagnose all systems and control units.

 A complete system expert scanner is not limited to one make but works on most car brands, including Honda, Toyota, BMW, VW, Mercedes, Porsche, Ford, Chevrolet, etc. Bi-directional supports allow you to activate, program, and test sensors and systems in your car.
 These are professional scanners and are more expensive.
 These professional OBD-2 scanners are often used by auto mechanics and offer full system diagnostics.

 We have included a few that are easy to use by mechanics and car owners who can afford one.
-Level 3 OBD-2 scanners offer a bi-directional function, which means you can activate and test various sensors on the car.
+Level 3 OBD-2 scanners offer a bidirectional function, which means you can activate and test various car sensors.
 Many car manufacturers require that the dealer can only code certain modules.
 Professional scanners cannot code the replacement of certain modules if the dealer can only complete the coding.

 Popular Level 3 Scanners